griffithlab/pVACtools/docs/pvacseq/output_files.rst

    * - All columns from ``all_epitopes.aggregated.tsv``
      - All columns described in the :ref:`aggregated` section above are included in this file.
    * - ``Evaluation``
      - Populated with ML-predicted evaluation status for each candidate.
-Values: ``Accept`` for variants with prediction probability >= threshold (default: 0.55), ``Reject`` for variants with prediction probability <= 0.30, and ``Pending`` for variants with prediction probability between 0.30 and the threshold or when the ML model cannot make a prediction due to missing data.
+Values: ``Accept`` for variants with prediction probability >= threshold_accept (default: 0.55), ``Reject`` for variants with prediction probability <= threshold_reject (default: 0.30), and ``Pending`` for variants with prediction probability between threshold_reject and threshold_accept or when the ML model cannot make a prediction due to missing data.
    * - ``ML Prediction (score)``
      - ML-based prediction evaluation with probability score.
 Format: ``"<Evaluation> (<probability_score>)"`` (e.g., ``"Accept (0.72)"``, ``"Reject (0.15)"``, ``"Review (0.48)"``).
 Shows ``"NA"`` when the ML model cannot make a prediction due to missing data (e.g., when Class I and Class II aggregated files have different numbers of rows).